niuers/Distributed-System-Design-Review/Products.md

       * data that is fetched more then it’s updated
       * where it’s critical the data is correct
       * Improvement: instead of delete on event, update cache on event.
 (Mind: race conditions.
 Cache invalidation always as close to original change as possible!)
-1. Query Caching (cont’d) • queries with JOIN and WHERE statements are harder to cache • often not easy to ﬁnd the cache key on update/change events • solution: JOIN in PHP
+1. Query Caching
+   * queries with JOIN and WHERE statements are harder to cache
-54. Query Caching (cont’d) • queries with JOIN and WHERE statements are harder to cache • often not easy to ﬁnd the cache key on update/change events • solution: JOIN in PHP • In following example: what if nickname of user changes?
+      * often not easy to ﬁnd the cache key on update/change events
+      * solution: JOIN in PHP
+### Multi-Get Optimisations
+1. We reduced database access
+2. Memcached is faster, but access to memcache still has it’s price
+3. Solution: multiget
+   * fetch multiple keys from memcached in one single call
+   * result is array of items

+### Consistent Hashing
+1. client is responsible for managing pool
+   * hashes a certain key to a certain server
+3. clients can be naïve: distribute keys on size of pool
+   * if one server goes down, all keys will now be queried on other servers > cold cache
+   * use a client with consistent hashing algorithms, so if server goes down, only data on that server gets lost
+### memcached isn’t the only caching solution
+1. memcachedb (persistent memcached)
+2. opcode caching
+  3. APC (php compiled code cache, usable for other purposes too)
+  4. xCache
+  5. eAccelerator
+  6. Zend optimizer

+### Last thought
+1. main bottleneck in php backends is database
+   * adding php servers is easier then scaling databases
+3. A complete caching layer before your database layer solves a lot of performance and scalability issues
+   * But being able to scale takes more then memcached
+   * performance tuning, beginning with identifying the slowest and most used parts